How Do We Get a Marriage License?

-In NJ, there is a three day waiting period before the license is issued, and the ceremony must be performed within 30 days or the license expires.
+In NJ, there is a three day waiting period before the license is issued, and the ceremony must be performed within 30 days.
 In NY, there is a one day waiting period before the license is issued, and the ceremony must be performed within 60 days.

 Where Can the Ceremony Take Place?

 The license may be used anywhere within the state that issued it.
 However, in NJ, when neither party is a resident of the state the ceremony must be held in the municipality which issued the license.

 Yes, and the rules differ between the states.
 In NJ, the ceremony must be performed in the presence of two witnesses who are over the age of 18.
 In NY, only one witness is required and there is no minimum age.

 Is Any Counseling Required?
 What About a Blood Test?

 No to both.

 This is up to you, based on how elaborate your ceremony will be, the venue, and if people (other than the three of us) will be participating.
 As a general rule, the larger the wedding party the more beneficial a rehearsal will be.
 Commonly, I will review the ceremony with the wedding party an hour before it begins.